diegovillatoromx/ETL-Pipeline-Spotify/README.md

 ```

 ### Extract Data using Lambda Function
-You will begin by importing crucial libraries, including data wrangling tools and Python's Pandas, to facilitate efficient data manipulation in your ETL process.
-This initial step lays the foundation for extracting data from the Spotify API using Lambda functions with event and context parameters.
-Additionally, you will create an in-memory dataframe and employ Pandas to read data from the API response, enabling data manipulation and transformation before sending it to a designated folder within an S3 bucket.
+Your journey commences with the importation of vital libraries, such as data wrangling tools and Python's Pandas, to streamline data manipulation within your ETL workflow.
+This initial phase serves as the bedrock for data extraction from the Spotify API through Lambda functions, thoughtfully configured with event and context parameters.
+Subsequently, you will establish an in-memory dataframe and harness Pandas to parse data from the API response, paving the way for data manipulation and transformation prior to dispatching it to a specified directory within an S3 bucket.

 <img src='https://github.com/diegovillatoromx/ETL-Pipeline-Spotify/blob/main/lambda_extraction.gif' alt="lambda_extraction">